George Hartong

 George Howard Hartong (July 18, 1896 – August 1973) was an American football player.
 A native of Joliet, Illinois, he played college football at the University of Chicago and professional football as a guard, tackle, and center for the Hammond Pros, Racine Legion, and Chicago Cardinals in the National Football League (NFL).
 He appeared in 21 NFL games, 18 as a starter, from 1921 to 1924.

+Hartong was described as a "fast, brainy, and experienced lineman".